bakel243687/FUTURE_CS_01/README.md

 **Evidence:**

   * (Provide specific examples or screenshots if you have them that show JavaScript manipulation of the DOM leading to XSS.
 For instance, if an input value is directly written to an element's `innerHTML` without sanitization, and you could demonstrate it with a payload that modifies the page.)
-  * [cite\_start]The DVWA's DOM-based XSS challenge specifically demonstrates this vulnerability, where client-side scripts process user input unsafely, leading to script execution[cite: 7].
+  * The DVWA's DOM-based XSS challenge specifically demonstrates this vulnerability, where client-side scripts process user input unsafely, leading to script execution

 #### Blind XSS